 There are dozens of available boat styles, each aimed at particular functions.
 By dialing-in your requirements, it becomes easier to wade through various options, a few of which include the following boat classes.

-These are only a few of the dedicated boat varieties available, so an exhaustive evaluation looks at several other versions, as well.
+These are only a few of the dedicated boat varieties available.

 Like other consumer goods, boats come to market on a well-defined cycle.
 As a result, prices ebb and flow along with buyer demand.
 Holding to established economic supply principles, the best time to buy a boat is during periods of diminished demand.
 End of season clearance sales, for example, help dealers clear space for next-year's models, so promotions run during off-peak times often lead to deep discounts.